XxFChen/XiaofuChen/_pages/cv.md

 * 2024: Research Assistant（Remote）
-  * Collabrate with Shanghai AI Laboratory University in Mixture-of-visual-experts for weakly supervised REC
+  * Collabrate with Shanghai AI Laboratory in Mixture-of-visual-experts for weakly supervised REC

 <!-- Skills
 ======